luord/luord.github.io/content/pages/resume.md

 # Overview

-Systems Engineer with interest and focus in Software Development, System Administration and Management.
-Follower of good development practices and, as a perfectionist, obsessed with refactoring.
+Systems Engineer, by degree, with interest and focus in Software development and Infrastructure management.
+Follower of good development practices and, as a perfectionist, keen on refactoring and vying to keep my code maintainable.

+More than three years of experience as a full-stack developer writing web applications, services and their clients.
+I gravitate toward backend work with REST architectures.

-Practicer of DevOps, always trying to learn new and better ways to ease the development, testing and deployment proccesses.
+Practitioner of DevOps, always trying to learn new and better ways to ease the development, testing and deployment processes.

-* Frontend web development from existing designs.
-* Backend development, polyglot with a preference for Python with PostgreSQL or MongoDB for data storage.
+* Backend development with a strong preference for Python with PostgreSQL or MongoDB for data storage.
 * Infrastructure setup, on premise or cloud based.
 Maintenance of continuous automatic deployment and testing.
-Normally using docker, ansible, git hooks and bash scripts.
+Normally using docker, ansible, git hooks and, specially, bash scripts.
 * Consulting for development and infrastructure, as well as integration of both.
+* Frontend web development, if required, from existing designs.

 ___